daumienebi/alice-store/README.md

 Simple project to simulate a Shopping App where users can view products, add products to wishlist, handle cart items,search for products etc..

 The app is part of a friend's final project of a Screen printing course.
-I decided to take on this task to broaden my knowledge and get to work with Firebase and polish my flutter skills.
+I decided to take on this task to broaden my knowledge,get to work with Firebase and polish my flutter skills.

-Note : The app is not meant to be a real-world shopping app, it might be be taken down from the Playstore after the project is presented but the APK will be available here with the source code.
+**Note** : The app is not meant to be a real-world shopping app, it might be be taken down from the Playstore after the project is presented but the APK will be available here with the source code.

 ## Features

 - [x] View products.
-- [x] Add items to wishlist (remaining persistence).
+- [x] Add items to cart (remaining persistence).
-- [x] Wishlist (remaining persistence).
+- [x] Wishlist items (remaining persistence).
 - [x] User Authentication
 - [x] Search for items.
 - [x] Delete user account.